collapsed-stacks/startups/questions/8608/how-to-get-benefits-from-selling-email-id-and-contact-information-related-to-an.md

 - tagged: `united-states`, `service`, `data`
 - score: 2

-<p>I have a great database of contacts and skill list of USA.
+I have a great database of contacts and skill list of USA.
 Its approximately 10 million rows of data with numbers and details.
-How can I get benefits from this data?</p>
+How can I get benefits from this data?

 ## Answer 8609